 On-Demand Cost

 On-Demand Cost shows what one would pay for equivalent usage of a particular resource absent any special pricing, discounts, or applicable RIs or SPs.
 The On-Demand Cost is useful for determining the ESR (effective savings rate).
-For line items that don’t have an on-demand rate (taxes, fees, support, etc.) or for which the on-demand rate is unknown, the Billed Cost is used.
-This cost type is not currently supported for Azure related costs.
+For line items that do not have an on-demand rate (taxes, fees, support, and so on) or for which the on-demand rate is unknown, the Billed Cost is used.
+This cost type is not supported for Azure related costs.
 Azure does not provide On-Demand pricing for all billing line items, making the results for Azure services inconsistent.

 • Billed Cost: equivalent to lineItem/UnblendedCost